At Marchbank, we hold the well-being and safety of our young people in the highest regard.

 Because our first concern must be the well-being of your child, there may be occasions when we have to consult other agencies before we contact you.
 The procedures we have to follow have been laid down in accordance with the local authority child protection procedures.
 We are fortunate to be supported by a range of external agencies which can be called upon to support the work we do in school.
 These include local healthcare professionals, school nurse, educational psychology, Child & Adolescent Mental Health Services (CAMHS), Behaviour Support, Social Services and Specialists in supporting Special Educational Needs.

-If a parent or member of staff has a concern relating to the safety of any of our students, a designated safeguarding officer should be alerted immediatly
+If a parent or member of staff has a concern relating to the safety of any of our students, a designated safeguarding officer should be alerted immediately.

 If you have a concern relating to a member of staff, Alison Sinclair is responsible for dealing with allegations against members of staff firstname.lastname@example.org

-The Designated Officer for the Local Authority is is Amanda Hugill.
-Amanda.Hugill@darlington.gov.uk
+The Designated Officer for the Local Authority is Marian Garland.
+Marian.Garlandl@darlington.gov.uk

 A copy of our EVAT Safeguarding Policy can be found here